safe-scan-ai/cancer-ai/DOCS/miner.md

 ### Submit Model to Validators

 This mode saves model information in the metagraph, allowing validators to retrieve information about your model for testing.

+The repository you are submitting needs to be public for validator to pick it up.

 To submit a model to validators, use the following command: